openhive-network/HAfAH/hivemind/tavern/condenser_api_patterns/get_discussions_by_hot/_readme.txt

   "observer":"{account}"

-     optional (can be skipped or passed empty), when passed has to point to valid account used to filter out discussion branches starting at posts authored by accounts ignored directly or indirectly by the observer
+     optional (can be skipped or passed empty), when passed has to point to valid account used to filter out posts authored by accounts ignored directly or indirectly by the observer }
-}